ijlyttle/vembedr/README.md

 ### Caveats

-Be aware that not all videos will play when embedded at a different site (like your RMarkdown document).
-This is due to licensing issues.
+  - Be aware that, due to licensing issues, not all videos will play when embedded at a different site (like your HTML document).

-The RStudio viewer will embed YouTube and Vimeo videos, but not others.
+  - The RStudio viewer will embed YouTube and Vimeo videos, but not others.
+Videos from all services should be rendered as you expect in a browser like Chrome.

-Everthing should work well in a browser like Chrome.
+  - Some of the formatting, e.g. rounded corners, does not render on mobile sites.

 ## Code of Conduct